Jordan-Bailey/DSI_Capstone_Project/Technical_Report.md

 [heat]: heat_map.png

-- My baseline scores for each class
+- My baseline scores for each class of outcomes, Over, Under, and Push, for the past 5 NBA seasons, are represented in the below plot.
+Pushes occur much more infrequently than the other outcomes, occurring in about 1.4% of games.

 ![][frequency]

 [frequency]: frequency_of_outcomes.png

-EDA Plotting:

 Modeling: When splitting my data into training and testing sets, I split on the seasons, putting the first 4 seasons in my training data, and putting the last season in my testing data to make predictions on.